Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

     sourcemodel = ni2_sourcemodel('type', 'grid', 'resolution', 1);

-As a little aside, this creates a variable in MATLAB that is a so-called structure, which is a special type of variable that is convenient when working with data objects that have multiple attributes, i.e. features that belong together.
+As a little aside, this creates a variable in MATLAB that is a so-called structure, which is a special type of variable that is convenient when working with data objects that have multiple attributes, i.e., features that belong together.
 These features are stored in so-called fields, which contain the actual data.
 In this example, if you type `sourcemodel` on the command line, you will see:

     sourcemodel =
             pos: [3610x3 double]